How to List on the MLS Without a Realtor

 • Higher potential for bad deals and scams

 Real estate investors purchase properties to turn a profit, which means they want to buy your home for the lowest price possible.
-If you work with a cash buyer, entertain multiple offers and closely review contracts to ensure you agree to a legit deal.
+If you work with a cash buyer, get multiple offers and closely review contracts to ensure you agree to a legit deal.

 For sale by owner without MLS